snowch/vast-docker-compose-examples/demos/streaming_lakehouse/README.md

 The primary purpose of this example is to demonstrate how streaming data into the Vast Database using NiFi.
 This is highlighted in the streaming flow, below.

 > [!TIP]
-> See this [blog](https://www.vastdata.com/blog/the-data-lake-dilemma) for more information on issues with streaming into data lakehouse technologies like Iceberg, Delta and Hudi.
+> - See this [blog](https://www.vastdata.com/blog/the-data-lake-dilemma) for more information on issues with streaming into data lakehouse technologies like Iceberg, Delta and Hudi.
+> - See the [iceberg docs](https://iceberg.apache.org/docs/latest/spark-structured-streaming/#maintenance-for-streaming-tables) for the concerns with streaming data into Iceberg.

 ## Streaming Flow